sfigg/commercialization-public/customize/desktop/oobe-screen-details.md

 ## Create security questions for this account

-In Windows 10 version 1803, Windows introduces password recovery security questions to accompany the local account registered to a Windows-based device.
+During the OOBE flow, users are prompted to either create or sign in with a local account, or a Microsoft account (MSA).
+In Windows 10 version 1803, Windows introduces password recovery security questions to accompany the local account registration process in OOBE.
 If a user is unable to remember the password required to login to the local account, they can instead correctly answer their 3 security questions, and Windows will allow them to reset the password and login to the device.

 This is a change from previous versions of Windows, where a user was only able to create a password hint to accompany their local account.
 Previously, if a user couldn’t remember their local account password based on the hint, they were required to contact Microsoft support for a device reset.